 In the face of bumped barrels, dumped boxes, and splashed solvents, your inventory accounts can be reconciled: you are saved by the data on durable labels attached to assets.

-Memory plus digital printing, barcodes, and RFID circuitry are words which should be used with durable labels.
+Memory plus digital printing, barcodes, and RFID circuitry are words that should be used with durable labels.

-Durable labels have digital human-readable text, barcodes, QR codes and other images that are always sharp, never fading, never blurred.
+Durable labels have digital human-readable text, barcodes, QR codes, and other images that are always sharp, never fading, never blurred.
 (After all, superheroes must be sharp or, needless to say, their mission fails.)
-Through silk-screening/digitizing, photographs, icons, logos and text are placed on top of tough subsurfaces and covered with a durable laminate so the stored information there stands ready to answer need.
+Through silk-screening/digitizing, photographs, icons, logos, and text are placed on top of tough subsurfaces and covered with a durable laminate so the stored information there stands ready to answer the need.